fangbalm/craigs-catalog/readme.md

 # Craig's Catalog

 ## Description
-A Craigslist clone that allows you to search through posts based in New York via web scraping.
+A python-based Craigslist clone that allows you to search through posts throughout New York via web scraping.

-## Technologies & Libraries
+## External Technologies & Libraries

 Frameworks:
 - Django